King Street Station Renovation, Washington, United States of America

-King Street Station is one of the largest railway stations located in King County, of which Seattle is the largest city, in the state of Washington, US.
-The station renovation project began in 2008 and is expected to be completed by spring 2013.
-The project is sponsored by WSDOT and the City of Seattle.
+King Street Station is one of the largest railway stations located in King County, Seattle, the largest city in the state of Washington, US.
+The station renovation project began in 2008 and was completed in April 2013.
+The project was sponsored by Washington State Department of Transportation (WSDOT) and the City of Seattle.

 The station provided service to more than four million passengers in 2010.
 Since its opening, the station exterior has remained the same, but some of the interiors were altered and some of them also suffered neglect.

 City of Seattle purchased the station in 2008 and undertook a project to improve the station facilities and restore the neglected and damaged infrastructure.
-The restoration is expected to be completed by 2013, with an estimated cost of $50m.
+The restoration was carried out with an estimated investment of $50m.

 History of King County's largest rail station and renovation